odriverobotics/ODrive/docs/getting-started.md

 * See how you can improve the behavior during the startup procedure, like [bypassing encoder calibration](encoders.md#encoder-with-index-signal).

 If you have any issues or any questions please get in touch.
 The [ODrive Community](https://discourse.odriverobotics.com/) warmly welcomes you.

+## Upgrading from 0.4.12
+A new version (0.5.1) of ODrive firmware has released, complete with a new odrivetool.
+Follow the installation instructions, making sure to add the `--upgrade` flag to pip commands, and check out the [Changelog](../CHANGELOG.md) for changes!